 The Romans used it for wheels–carts and chariots.
 It doesn’t grow as tall as the native species–half the size at 65 feet (ca. 20 meters).

 Red Oak (Quercus Rubra)

 Unknown when this American import arrived in the UK.
 Perhaps it came with the grey squirrel into the parklands and gardens of the wealthy.
 The leaves turn vibrant red in autumn.
 The oak leaf is pointy, unlike the rounded shape of the English Oak, grow to 65 feet (ca. 20 meters).
-The English and Sessile oaks start producing acorns at 20 years, but the red oak waits until it is 40.
+The English and Sessile oaks start to produce acorns at 20 years, but the red oak tree waits until it is 40.